Optimal Construction of N-bit-delay Almost Instantaneous Fixed-to-Variable-Length Codes: General properties of optimal -bit-delay AIFV codes

 Furthermore, we can derive a useful constraint which reduces the freedom of code forests while still keeping the generality. \mytheory{thm}{Code-tree symmetry}{ For any decoding delay $N$ and stationary memoryless source distribution $p_{\rm src}$, some \emph{G-optimal} code forest $\{T_k\}$ always exists that satisfies

-for any $\kappa\neq\kappa'$. } Owing to this theorem, we can omit the optimization processes for code trees having symmetric modes: We can just reuse the results of {\it Minimization problem \ref{mip:codetreewise}} in step b of {\it Procedure \ref{prc:iterative}} for symmetric modes by bit-{flipping} the code trees. \\\\ \underline{\it Proof of Theorem \ref{thm:cos}}: Say $\{T^*_k\mid k\in\mathbb{Z}^+_{<K^*}\}$, where $T^*_k=(\textrm{Cword}^*_k, \textrm{Link}^*_k, \textrm{Mode}^*_k)$ and $K^*\ge 1$, is \emph{G-optimal}.
+for any $\kappa\neq\kappa'$. } Some work \cite{ref:red_aifvk} has recently reported on code-table reduction based on the same idea.
+Owing to this theorem, we can omit the optimization processes for code trees having symmetric modes: We can just reuse the results of {\it Minimization problem \ref{mip:codetreewise}} in step b of {\it Procedure \ref{prc:iterative}} for symmetric modes by bit-flipping the code trees. \\\\ \underline{\it Proof of Theorem \ref{thm:cos}}: Say $\{T^*_k\mid k\in\mathbb{Z}^+_{<K^*}\}$, where $T^*_k=(\textrm{Cword}^*_k, \textrm{Link}^*_k, \textrm{Mode}^*_k)$ and $K^*\ge 1$, is \emph{G-optimal}.
 Similar to {\it Proof of Theorem \ref{thm:mos}}, we assume $\{T^*_k\}$ to be a closed set without loss of generality.
-Note that assuming $\textsc{Mode}^*_0=\{$`$\lambda$'$\}$ also does not make any loss of generality: $\textsc{Mode}^*_0\neq\{$`$\lambda$'$\}$ means there are some codewords unused for representing symbols, which never be the optimum.
+Note that assuming $\textsc{Mode}^*_0=\{$`$\lambda$'$\}$ also does not make any loss of generality: $\textsc{Mode}^*_0\neq\{$`$\lambda$'$\}$ means there are some codewords unused for representing symbols, which never be the optimum. $\{T^*_k\}$ may include pairs of code trees not satisfying Eq.~(\ref{eq:cos}) and ones satisfying it.